 Your FINRA Sponsor will schedule your Series 6 Exam.
 After your sponsor has enrolled you, they will provide more information about the exam, and a FINRA ID Number.
 Keep all of this information, as you will need it throughout the process.

 Step 4: Schedule for your Series 6 Exam

 Once you have registered with FINRA, you may now schedule a time to take your exam.

 Note: This is not an exam that anyone off the street can come and pass like a breeze.
 So why do we at StateRequirement say that scheduling your exam should come before studying?
 Simple.
 We are human.

 Humans have a bad habit of putting things off to the end.
 Since you only have 120 days before your registration period ends, we highly recommend that you give yourself a date for the exam, then do your studying.
 This will allow you to schedule out your studies, and not try to cram near the end of your registration.

-Schedule your exam on the Prometric website, or call them at (800) 578-6273.
-Have your FINRA ID#, phone number, and name of the exam (Series 6) ready.
+Schedule your exam on Prometric, or call them at (800) 578-6273.
+Have your FINRA ID Number, phone number, and name of the exam (Series 6) ready.